OriginQ/VQNET2.0-tutorial-en/source/rst/nn.rst

 Environment deployment
 =================================

-The following describes the deployment of the environment under the Linux system based on CPU and GPU distributed computing, respectively.
+The following describes the VQNet deployment of the environment under the Linux system based on CPU and GPU distributed computing, respectively.

 MPI Installation
 ^^^^^^^^^^^^^^^^^^^^^^